 Central Provident Funds (CPF)

-With regards to CPF, you can consider making cash top-ups or CPF transfers to your Special/Retirement account to earn attractive interest rates.
-If you choose to start your monthly payouts later (up to age 70), your CPF LIFE monthly payouts will increase by up to 7% annually.
+Regarding CPF, you can consider making cash top-ups or transfers to your Special or Retirement account to earn attractive interest rates.
+Delaying monthly payouts until age 70 can increase CPF LIFE monthly payouts by up to 7% annually.

 Medical and Disability Insurance